Greeks strike over spending cuts before crucial vote

 "Our Greek friends have no options or choice.
 They have to do it," said Jean-Claude Juncker, the head of the Eurogroup of euro zone finance ministers.
 "I am very optimistic."

 Trains, buses and the subway came to a halt as the strike began.
-Many flights have been cancelled, ships remained in port and taxi drivers stayed off the streets.
+Many flights have been cancelled, ships remained tied up at ports and taxi drivers also stayed off the streets.

 The opposition anti-bailout Syriza party, which polls show is leading in popularity, called for a big turnout in rallies against measures it said would deal a "final blow" to society.

-But by 1330 GMT demonstrators had peacefully dispersed from Syntagma Square, where protesters have frequently clashed with police in front of parliament.
+Greece has gone through several rounds of austerity that has helped to shrink its economy by a fifth since the debt crisis exploded but failed to get its finances back in order.

-Greece's economy has shrunk by a fifth since the debt crisis exploded.
-Public debt is seen at 189 percent of gross domestic product next year and Athens is expected to be widely off track from targets under its latest bailout agreed with the troika of the IMF, the European Commission and the European Central Bank.
+The country's public debt is seen at a whopping 189 percent of gross domestic product next year and Athens is expected to be widely off track from targets under its latest bailout agreed with the troika of the IMF, the European Commission and the European Central Bank.